fdazen/fda-documentation/rates_set_up.md

 ##**Rates Set-Up**

-There are different ways you can create and operate on a rate.
+There are different ways you can create and operate on a rate, but before starting it would be good to spend a few words on the terminology employed in the system:

+ **Rate Class** is the heart of your rate configuration: from here you will be able to select applicable tax, decide the type of rate you want to create, apply the rate to different room types and channels and create _Season Periods_.

+ **Season Period** is the area in which rates for specific seasons are configured, and where you set up the actual price for your rooms.
+It is also the place you would set up extra charges for extra occupancy, and where you pick the days of the week to which the rate should apply.
+As the name says, the rate you insert here is supposed to be for the whole _season_: you will learn how to modify the rate on a daily basis in the section Rate Grid.

+ **Daily Rate Grid** is the tool via which you can see and change the rate on a daily basis.

+##**Rate Classes**

 Although the system comes with a couple of rates already built-in, it will be good to start by creating a brand new rate.

  - In the Admin Settings, click on the blue link **Rate Classes** under section _Rates_ and click on the blue button _NEW_ at the bottom of the page: